joshhanna/ccd-sum/README.md

     easy_install lxml

-Next, run the script like so
+Next, run the script from the top level of this repository like so:

     python ccdsum/sum.py 'data'  '/ClinicalDocument/recordTarget/patientRole/patient/administrativeGenderCode'